-Coronavirus: Russian PM Mikhail Mishustin tests positive, confirmed cases cross 1 lakh-mark
+Coronavirus: Russian PM Mikhail Mishustin tests positive, Putin and Modi wish him a speedy recovery

-President Vladimir Putin wished Mishustin a quick recovery and signed a decree appointing Andrei Belousov as a temporary replacement.
+Confirmed cases in Russia crossed the 1 lakh-mark with Moscow being the epicentre with around half the total infections.

 Russian Prime Minister Mikhail Mishustin on Thursday announced that he has tested positive for the coronavirus and was temporarily stepping down till he recovers, AFP reported.